ibm-cloud-docs/Cloudant/offerings/pricing.md

 this capacity is $0.105 per hour.
 The 100 lookups/sec, 50 writes/sec, and 5 queries/sec are
 a block of provisioned throughput capacity.
 When you need to scale up (or down), you can scale in increments of these blocks of capacity.
-Assuming the instance has less than the 20 GB of storage that is included in the Standard plan, there are no storage costs.
+Assuming the instance has less than the 20 GB of storage that is included in the Standard plan, no storage costs are incurred.
 On the
 {{site.data.keyword.cloudant_short_notm}} Dashboard's > Account > Capacity tab, the
-provisioned throughput capacity setting looks like this:
+provisioned throughput capacity setting looks like this screen capture:

 ![{{site.data.keyword.cloudant_short_notm}} Dashboard Capacity tab](../images/cloudant-dashboard.png)